Fractionalized excitations in the partially magnetized spin liquid candidate YbMgGaO4

 We propose that the modulation of the spectral weights of the continuum in the low field regime is consistent with the previously predicted behavior of the spinon Fermi surface QSL state under magnetic fields \cite{Yaodong4}.
 In the weak field regime, the proposed zero-field spinon Fermi surface QSL state is expected to persist and the spinon remains to be a valid description of the magnetic excitation \cite{Yaodong4}, which is confirmed by our data that continuum excitations are observed at all energy measured.
 It was previously shown in ref. \onlinecite{Yaodong4} that, the degenerate spinon bands are split and the splitting is given by the Zeeman energy.
-The mean-field results for the specific parameter choice of the present experiment are given in details in Supplemental Materials.
+The mean-field results for the specific parameter choice of the present experiment are given in details in Methods.
 In an inelastic neutron scattering measurement, the neutron energy-momentum loss creates the spin excitation that at the mean-field level corresponds to both the inter-band and intra-band particle-hole excitation of the spinons.
 The particle-hole excitation continuum of the spinons persists into the weak field regime.
 In particular, for zero momentum transfer of the neutron, the relevant particle-hole excitation would simply be the vertical inter-band excitation between the spin-up and spin-down spinon bands and leads to the spectral peak at the $\Gamma$ point and the Zeeman-split energy (Fig. 2a, 2d and 4a).
 For momenta away from the $\Gamma$ point, depending on how the momenta are connected to the two split spinon bands, the inter-band particle-hole continuum is bounded by the upper and lower excitation edges that cross each other at the Zeeman-split energy and the $\Gamma$ point (marked by the X-shaped excitation edges in Fig. 2a).
 As for the intra-band particle-hole excitations below the Zeeman-split energy, a minimal momentum transfer, $p_{min} \approx E/v_{\rm{F}}$, is needed to create the intra-band particle-hole excitation across each spinon Fermi surface for a small and finite neutron energy loss $E$, where $v_{\rm{F}}$ refers to the corresponding Fermi velocity.
-Thus, the spinon continuum near the $\Gamma$ point is bounded by an upper excitation edge (marked by the V-shaped edge in Fig. 2a below about 0.4 meV), and this is similar to the V-shape upper excitation edge of the zero-field result \cite{Yao}.
+Thus, the spinon continuum near the $\Gamma$ point is bounded by an upper excitation edge (marked by the V-shaped edge below the X-shaped edge in Fig. 2a).